Marapurani Katha

 Marapurani Katha is a 1967 Indian Telugu-language romantic drama film directed by V. Ramachandra Rao in his debut.
 A remake of the Tamil film Kai Kodutha Deivam (1964), it stars Krishna and Vanisri.
 The film was released on 27 July 1967.

+Plot

+Raghu saves Ravi's life when the latter tries to kill himself out of despair.
+Raghu befriends Ravi, helps him get a lucrative job, and later arranges his marriage to Lata.
+Subsequent events complicate things for Raghu, Lata, and Ravi's sister Radha and test the bonds of trust.